katcipis/katcipis.github.io/_drafts/restless-restfull.md

 As I read the book it explained much better the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html).
-Specially because it did that with much more detail and explaining it like a series of tradeoffs instead of a quest for glory.
+Specially because it did that with much more detail and explaining it like a series of trade-offs instead of a quest for glory.

 The Richardson Maturity Model already starts to give a hint on what is wrong with most talks about REST, the maturity part will make you feel